Burgess and the Atomic Age: Honey for the Bears and the Cold War

 Not everything you do has to be political.
 Like those diplomats that went over that time.
 For all anybody knows they might have gone over because of their stomachs.
 In Russia, nobody gets indigestion.
 Everything is cooked in the best butter.
 A worker’s country.

-The ‘missing diplomats’, as they were called in the newspapers, were Guy Burgess (no relation) and Donald Maclean, two double-agents who, while working for British Foreign Office, had suddenly disappeared in 1951 and reappeared in Moscow.
+The ‘missing diplomats’, as they were called in the newspapers, were Guy Burgess (not related to John Anthony Burgess Wilson) and Donald Maclean, two employees of the British Foreign Office who had suddenly disappeared in 1951 and reappeared in Moscow.
 It later emerged that they had been spying for the Russians for decades.

-When Anthony and Llewela Burgess (pictured) visited Leningrad in June and July 1961, diplomatic relations between the Soviet Union and the West were enjoying a long phase of friendliness and mutual collaboration.
-The composer Dimitri Shostakovich had made a successful tour of the United States in 1949, bringing Russian music to American audiences for the first time.
-The Russian Communist Party, led by Nikita Kruschev, was coming to terms with the crimes of Joseph Stalin, who had died as long ago as 1953.
-It was possible for tourists, such as the Burgesses, to travel to Russia with minimal restrictions.
+When Anthony and Llewela Burgess visited Leningrad in June and July 1961, diplomatic relations between the Soviet Union and the West were enjoying a long phase of friendliness and mutual collaboration.
+The composer Dimitri Shostakovich had made a successful tour of the United States in 1949, bringing Soviet music to American audiences for the first time.
+The Russian Communist Party, led by Nikita Khrushchev, was coming to terms with the appalling crimes of Joseph Stalin, who had died as long ago as 1953.
+It was possible for non-political tourists, such as the Burgesses, to travel to Russia with minimal restrictions.

-By the time Honey for the Bears was published in 1963, the situation was very different.
-The Cuban Missile Crisis of October 1962 had left the world on the brink of nuclear destruction; the double agent Kim Philby, who had worked closely alongside Guy Burgess in British intelligence, had defected to Moscow in January 1963; and levels of mutual suspicion between the Soviets, the Americans and the British had never been higher.
+By the time Honey for the Bears was published two years later, the situation was very different.
+The Cuban Missile Crisis of October 1962 had left the world on the brink of nuclear war; the double agent Kim Philby, who had worked closely alongside Guy Burgess in British intelligence, had defected to Moscow in January 1963; and levels of mutual suspicion between the Soviets, the Americans and the British had never been higher.

-Before he travelled to Leningrad, Burgess worried that he would find ‘a frightening steel-and-stone image of the Orwellian future’, but he was surprised to find a city of literature and art.
-The names Pushkin, Dostoevsky and Pasternak are mentioned frequently in his writing about Russia.
+Before he travelled to Leningrad, Burgess worried that he would find ‘a frightening steel-and-stone image of the Orwellian future,’ but he was surprised to find a city rich in literature and art.
+The names Pushkin, Dostoevsky and Pasternak are mentioned frequently in his writing about Russia, and Burgess had prepared for his voyage by reading these authors before leaving England.
 In his writing about the Soviet Union, he often represents it in terms of warm and cultured people who reminded him of home.

-In an interview, he said: ‘I think it was just the sense of the architecture, the rather broken-down architecture of Leningrad, the sense of large numbers of the working class, rather shabbily dressed.
+In an interview with Samuel Coale published in 1981, Burgess said: ‘I think it was just the sense of the architecture, the rather broken-down architecture of Leningrad, the sense of large numbers of the working class, rather shabbily dressed.
 And I suppose in some ways the smell of Manchester — I always associated Manchester with the smell of tanneries, very pungent smells.
 I got the same smell out of Leningrad.’

 I hear these stories about people waiting for the bomb to drop.
 Little groups of people in America or Western Europe living together and listening to jazz and waiting for the bomb to drop.
 And who is going to drop the bomb?
 That’s what I want to know.